OPA discussion for 2019 Sheep Conference

 Ovine Pulmonary Adenocarcinoma (OPA) also known as Wheelbarrow disease or Jaagsiekte sheep retrovirus (JSVR), is a disease that sheep farmers are taking a keen interest in.
 Farmers strive to keep their flocks in peak health, but this disease can be difficult to detect and can result in significant economic losses, particularly in high value breeding flocks.

+“Removing affected animals has immediate economic and welfare benefits.
+OPA poses no risk to human health and sheep can be sold to meat plants before clinical signs develop.
+I would also encourage sheep farmers to attend this year’s conference to hear in more detail of the work that has been ongoing on OPA,” said Mr Grant.

+CAFRE have recognised ultrasound scanning as a measurement tool to identify signs of OPA and so scanned the whole flock, including replacement lambs, initially and now at six-month intervals for the past two years.
+Eileen McCloskey, CAFRE sheep technologist, will discuss their findings and the benefits to the flock health and performance.

-Interest in this event is anticipated to be very high so if you want to be guaranteed a place then you need to book early.
+How to book your place: Interest in this event is anticipated to be very high so if you want to be guaranteed a place then you need to book early.
 Conference cost is £15 per person and includes a light supper.
-Booking is via the UFU website www.ufuni.org/events
+Booking is via the UFU website www.ufuni.org/events.

 If you have difficulty booking online, please contact Angela Scott at UFU HQ on 028 9037 0222.
 Note: Places cannot be reserved and payment in full is required at the time of booking by credit or debit card.